NEIWPCC Executive Committee Member

 Representative of the New York State Department of Environmental Conservation Commissioner at NEIWPCC Meetings of the Executive Committee and Commissioners

 After serving for many years in various capacities in NYSDEC’s Division of Environmental Remediation and Division of Water, Mark Klotz is currently the Division of Water’s director, with responsibility for statewide water project management and policy development.
 Klotz is also a governor’s representative on the Delaware River Basin Commission and the Great Lakes-St. Lawrence River Basin Water Resources Compact Council, the commissioner’s representative on the Delaware River Master’s Advisory Committee, and a state representative for the Association of Clean Water Administrators.
-He has a B.S. in Chemical Engineering from Clarkson University.
+He has a bachelor’s in chemical engineering from Clarkson University.

 Representative of the New York State Department of Health Commissioner at NEIWPCC Meetings of the Commissioners